Location

-Our Inn is located directly in the center of one of New York’s most vibrant and interesting neighborhoods – Central Park North.
-Importantly for most guests of the city we are located right in Manhattan.
-We are only a 5-minute walk from Central Park and only minutes by subway to Times Square, Broadway, Greenwich Village and all of New York’s world famous museums and sites.
-Below are some of the sites close to our Inn as well as some of New York’s other popular sites just a subway ride away.
+Our hotel is located directly in the center of one of New York’s most vibrant and interesting neighborhoods – Harlem.
+And, most importantly we are located right in Manhattan.
+We are only a 5-minute walk from Central Park and only minutes by subway to Times Square, Broadway, Greenwich Village and all of New York’s world-famous museums and sites.
+Below are some of the sites close to our hotel as well as some of New York’s other popular sites just a subway ride away.

 Central Park is really one of New York's most pleasant areas and is where many New Yorkers come to relax.
 You haven't visited New York until you have strolled in the Park.
 Most of the areas immediately adjacent to the park are known for impressive buildings and valuable real estate.
 The park contains several natural-looking lakes and ponds, extensive walking tracks, two ice-skating rinks, the Central Park Zoo, the Central Park Conservatory Garden, a wildlife sanctuary, a large area of natural woods, a reservoir with an encircling running track, and the outdoor Delacorte Theater which hosts the "Shakespeare in the Park" summer festivals.
 The park also serves as an oasis for migrating birds.
 Central Park is also the most visited city park in the United States, and its appearance in many movies and television shows has made it famous.